 When’s the last time you paid attention to your company’s cash conversion cycle?
-Adam W Silver and Manal Khan offer insight on how this often-ignored metric can help improve the management of working capital and generate more cash and flexibility for your business.
+Adam W Silver offers insight on how this often-ignored metric can help improve the management of working capital and generate more cash and flexibility for your business.

 It’s no secret that having more cash on hand can help accelerate a company’s performance.
 Not only does a cash surplus give businesses the ability to support short-term operations, but it creates choices and fundamental flexibility.
 But how do companies generate cash?
 The short answer: an improved Cash Conversion Cycle (CCC).
 In other words, the CCC is the engine that can help boost business operations; the key question, however, is how do you kickstart and fine-tune this engine?